Martin de Porres: Legacy

-Martin's sometimes defiant attachment to the ideal of social justice achieved deep resonance in a church attempting to carry forward that ideal in today's modern world.
+Martin's defiant attachment to the ideal of social justice achieved deep resonance in a church attempting to carry forward that ideal in today's modern world.

 Today, Martin is commemorated by, among other things, a school building that houses the medical, nursing, and rehabilitation science schools of the Dominican University of Santo Tomas in the Philippines.
 A programme of work is also named after him at the Las Casas Institute at Blackfriars Hall, University of Oxford.
 He is the titular saint of the parish of St. Martin de Porres in Poughkeepsie, New York, and some elementary schools.
 A number of Catholic churches are named after him.
 The Southern Province of Dominicans in the United States also bears his name.

 In popular culture

 In 1965, American composer E. Anne Schwerdtfeger composed the Mass of St. Martin de Porres for chorus and organ.

 In the 1980 novel A Confederacy of Dunces, Ignatius Reilly contemplates praying to Martin for aid in bringing social justice to the black workers at the New Orleans factory where he works.
 In music, the first track of jazz pianist Mary Lou Williams's album Black Christ of the Andes is titled "St. Martin De Porres".

 There are several Spanish and Mexican works regarding his life in cinema and television, starring Cuban actor Rene Muñoz, most of them referring to his mixed race, his miracles and his life of humility.
 The best known movies are Fray Escoba (Friar Broom) (1963) and Un mulato llamado Martin (A Mulatto Called Martin) (1975).

 In the Moone Boy episode "Godfellas", the character Martin Moon is shown to be named by his grandfather after San Martin de Porres.
 His grandfather is unable to actually remember any of San Martin's accomplishments, and simply refers to him as "one of the black ones" when asked about him.

 American singer Madonna's hit single "Like a Prayer" (1989) featured Martin de Porres as a character in the song's music video.
 The portrayal of de Porres and Madonna in a romantic relationship was met with mixed criticism from the Catholic church in Peru and the Vatican.

-The name is used as an alias by the titular character of the movie The Saint.
+The name is used as an alias by the titular character of the 1997 movie The Saint.